rehive/docs-portal/content/platform/get-started/introduction.md

 The admin section of the platform API is designed for administrators, managers and systems that need access to either part or the whole of the platform with a "superuser" scope.
 Admin access, when provided in full, gives access to the organization's full data-set (including other users and their accounts/currencies/transactions etc.)

-Every resource available in Rehive is accessbly via the admin endpoints.
+Every resource available in the Rehive platform is accessbly via the admin endpoints.
 Some examples are:

 * `/3/admin/users/`
 * `/3/admin/accounts/`